Booker scores 28, Suns rout Mavericks 110-80 for 3-2 lead - KESQ

 The Mavs had 12 turnovers during the third quarter.

-The top-seeded Suns bounced back after dropping the previous two games and can win the series in Game 6 on Thursday in Dallas.
+“The defense tonight — that’s the backbone of our program,” said Williams, who was announced as the Coach of the Year on Monday.

-Doncic finished with 28 points and 11 rebounds.
+Doncic finished with 28 points and 11 rebounds, but acknowledged that the offense bogged down at times.
 Jalen Brunson added 21 points.
 The Mavs shot just 38% from the field.

+“The one thing we didn’t do great today was our pace,” Doncic said.
+“In the last two games, our pace was very good.
+I think they are one of the best defensive teams, if not the best, in the NBA.
+They held us to 80.
+That’s pretty impressive.
+We’ve got to move the ball and have better pace — faster.”

 The Suns took a hard-fought 49-46 lead into halftime.
 Booker scored 16 points on 7-of-11 shooting from the field.
 Doncic countered with 18 points, though it was a little less efficient after making 7 of 16 shots.